 - a.
-These procedures may be revised by mutual agreement between the abbot and the president upon the recommendation of the provost, who acts in consultation with the vice provost, academic dean and department chairs and program directors. - b.
-An annual meeting, called by the provost, will be scheduled for early in the summer.
-Attending this meeting will be the abbot, the president, the abbey personnel liaison and the provost.
-They will review the way the hiring procedures functioned in the past year, discuss short- and long-term needs of the university and of the abbey and discuss the educational progress of monks currently preparing to become members of the faculty.
+These procedures may be revised by mutual agreement between the abbot and the president upon the recommendation of the provost for Academic Affairs, who acts in consultation with the deans and department chairs and program directors. - b.
+An annual meeting, called by the provost for Academic Affairs, will be scheduled for early in the summer.
+Attending this meeting will be the abbot, the president, the abbey personnel liaison and the provost for Academic Affairs.
+They will review the way the hiring procedures functioned in the past year, discuss shortand long-term needs of the university and of the abbey and discuss the educational progress of monks currently preparing to become members of the faculty.